giellalt/giellalt.github.io/infra/infraremake/HowToMergeUpdatesFromCore.md

      run the above command with the `--abort` option, like this: \
      `gut template apply --abort -o giellalt -r ^lang- -t template-lang-und` \
      That will remove all changes to the matched repos, so that one can start over.
+   - When everything is ok, then go to next step
 1. `gut commit -o giellalt -r ^lang- -m "[Template merge] Some commit message"`
 1. `gut template apply --continue -o giellalt -r ^lang- -t template-lang-und`
    - add `--skip-ci` if you want to skip CI when pushing all changes to GitHub (requires CI to react to the string `[skip ci]` in the commit message, this is working for all `lang-*` and `keyboard-*`repos in the GiellaLT GitHub organisation)